hydropero/hydropero.github.io/_posts/2021-01-13-ITInfrastructureProgramPart 1.md

 ![VDI](\assets\images\class_p1\VboxVDI.PNG)

-Select default option again this time - Dynamically allocate.
-The difference between the two is that by selecting dynamic allocation your virtual hard drive can grow beyond the size we provision for it without any user interaction.
-The alternate Fixed size means if our virtual hard drive fills up, we will need to manually expand it.
+Select the default option again of - Dynamically allocate.
+The difference between the two is that by selecting dynamic allocation, your virtual hard drive can grow beyond the size we've provision without any user interaction.
+The alternate - Fixed size means if our virtual hard drive fills up, we will need to manually expand it.

 ![Dynamic](\assets\images\class_p1\VboxDynamic.PNG)

 You may choose the file location for your hard drive or you can leave it at the default location.
 I suggest the former.
-Choose a hard drive size of 40 GB this should leave plenty of room for us to install services and applications as necessary.
+Choose a hard drive size of 40 GB which should leave plenty of room for us to install services and applications as necessary.

 ![Hard Drive Size](\assets\images\class_p1\VboxDriveSize.PNG)